What is a Contra Account?

 - The transactions made in this account are reported on a company’s financial statements directly under the related account.

-These accounts can be listed on the basis of the respective asset, liability or equity account to reduce their original balance.
+These accounts can be listed based on the respective asset, liability, or equity account to reduce their original balance.

-Below is the list of contra accounts you should be aware of –
+Below is the list you should be aware of –

 The examples of contra liability account include:

 - Sales Returns- Sales returns is a Contra Ac of the sales account.
-This transaction is recorded when a customer returns the goods for which a payment was made and a refund needs to be given.
+This transaction records when a customer returns the paid goods, and a refund needs to be given.

 - Sales Discounts – Sales discounts are offered on sales of goods to attract buyers.
 It is an incentive to purchase the goods.

 - Assets accounts have a debit balance.
-Contra assets accounts have a credit balance.
+Contra assets have a credit balance.

 - Equity accounts have a credit balance.
-Contra equity have a debit balance.
+Contra equity has a debit balance.

-This has been a guide to Contra Account.
-Here we discuss the list of contra accounts including Assets, Liability, Equity and Revenue along with examples.
+This article has been a guide to Contra Account.
+Here we discuss the list of contra accounts, including Assets, Liability, Equity, and Revenue, along with examples.
 You can learn more about accounting from the following articles –